|Nutrition Facts (per serving)|

 Mug cakes are the perfect solution to those midnight sweet tooth cravings.
-It's just the right amount of dessert and you don't have to break out your stand mixer to make it happen.
-This sweet snickerdoodle mug cake has all the deliciousness of the classic cinnamon- and sugar-rolled cookie, and is ready from start to finish in under five minutes.
+It's just the right amount of dessert, you don't have to break out your stand mixer to make it happen, and there are endless varieties (hello, hot cocoa).
+This sweet snickerdoodle mug cake has all the deliciousness of the classic cinnamon- and sugar-rolled cookie and is ready from start to finish in under five minutes.
 You can get even more decadent and top the finished mug cake with vanilla ice cream or whipped cream.

 It's also an easy recipe for kids to whip up.
 There's no breaking of eggs to worry about and it's just a small amount of batter to stir.
 It also cooks so quickly, so there's no wait time.
 Just make sure you let it cool enough before serving it to little ones as the mug gets quite hot